wilcoxadvisors/CodeShare2/docs/coa-import-export-test-procedure.md

 - The automated test suite will log detailed results to the console
 - Both manual and automated tests validate the two-pass approach for handling hierarchical data
 - Tests verify that parent-child relationships are correctly preserved during import/export
+- The import UI has been simplified, removing explicit update strategy options in favor of default behaviors
+- The import process now shows a clearer preview of changes with case-insensitive account code matching
+- The "Cancel Import" button properly resets the import process